 - Planning to move soon.
-You owe the reverse home mortgage loan back to the lender if you decide to move from your primary residence.
+If you decide to move from your primary residence, you owe the reverse home mortgage loan back to the lender.
 If you plan to move in a short period of time after obtaining a reverse mortgage, it’s not in your best interest to get one.
-Closing costs on reverse mortgages are higher than conventional mortgages, and this will be a costly move.
+Closing costs on reverse mortgages are higher than on conventional mortgages, and this will be a costly move.

 Reverse Mortgages Can Be Useful

 Your retirement can be an excellent and fun time of life, but it can also be stressful and taxing.
 Many retirees get a couple of years into their retirement and realize they don’t have enough saved up to get them through.

 This is where reverse mortgages can be a useful tool.

 But they aren’t for everyone.
 If you qualify for a reverse mortgage and find yourself needing income, then a reverse mortgage may be a good way to tap into your home equity.
 Just keep in mind the situations in which a reverse mortgage is due: when the owner dies, sells the home, or moves to a nursing home or assisted living facility.